Canadian Grand Prix: F1 race start time, weather, odds and how to watch

 What is the weather forecast?

-After an initially good forecast earlier this week, there is now an increasing chance of rain during the weekend.

-Qualifying looks likely to be affected by rain, with heavy rain forecast from early morning until early afternoon on Saturday, with around a 60 per cent chance of light rain during qualifying itself.
+Qualifying was affected by rain on Saturday, but the conditions for Sunday’s race look to be mostly fine, if not exactly superb summer weather.

-Sunday still looks fine, with only a small chance of rain (around 10 per cent) during the day, with some cloud cover and highs of 21c.
+There is only a small chance of rain (around 10 per cent) during the race, with some cloud cover and highs of 21c.

 What TV channel is it on?